phalcon-orphanage/docs/en/reference/models.rst

     }

 Each generated profile contains the duration in miliseconds that each instruction takes to complete as well as the generated SQL statement.

+Check out the :doc:`events <events>` chapter for more information about the events manager and listeners.

 Injecting services into Models
 ------------------------------